ThornberryPie/schoolz-nz/README.md

-# Just open index.html in a browser and you're good to go.
+# Open index.html in a web browser to start the app.